sotopia-lab/awesome-social-agents/README.md

 | A lightbulb with motion sensor that turns on when you walk by | ? | ? |
 | Self-driving cars on the real road | ✔, they interact |?|

-*All the examples here are assuming humans are part of the environment.
 </details>

 📝 *We are currently working on a survey paper related to content of this repository.
 Stay tuned for updates!*